Board of Directors

 Serving alongside extraordinary California Community College leaders who tirelessly devote their time and energy to Career Education is an honor.
 CCCAOE continues to actively invest as an association with a mission to be a “CHAMPION FOR EDUCATION AND WORKFORCE SUCCESS” and a vision of “AN EDUCATION AND CAREER FOR EVERYONE AT ANY TIME.”

 Over the past several years, I have served on the CCCAOE Board in multiple capacities.
-As we enter the 2023-24 academic year, I consider it a privilege to serve as your President.
+I consider it a privilege to serve as your President.
 This board and the members of our four working committees are investing of themselves with high integrity and intentionality to bring its members quality opportunities that impact our California Community College Students to achieve career mobility and success.

 In recent years, the CCCAOE board developed our association’s Equity Statement.
 This statement is listed below and is an important priority.